YOUCANSAY

 The ability to form positive relationships and feel part of a community.

-Understanding and respecting the feelings and perspectives of others.
+• Empathy – Understanding and respecting others.

-Positive and Respectful Relationships
+• Positive and Respectful Relationships – Developing healthy relationships.

 Handling Life’s Challenges